SAP-samples/partner-reference-application/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md

         }
     }
     ```

+3. Furthermore enhance the [MTX sidecar package.json](../../../tree/main-multi-tenant-features/mtx/sidecar/package.json) with the assert_integrity configuration as described in the capire documentation [Database Constraints](https://cap.cloud.sap/docs/guides/databases#database-constraints).
+This checks the integrity of the database schema.
+When set to "db", it ensures that the database schema matches the model definitions provided in the application.

+    ```json
+    {
+        "cds": {
+            "features": {
+                "assert_integrity": "db"
+            }
+        }
+    }
+    ```

-3. Add the following roles to the [xs-security.json](../../../tree/main-multi-tenant-features/xs-security.json) file:
+4. Add the following roles to the [xs-security.json](../../../tree/main-multi-tenant-features/xs-security.json) file:

-    ```package.json
+    ```json
     {
         "scopes": [
             ...